GoInterject/GoInterject.github.io/wDeveloper/L-Dev-InsertDeleteDataSave.md

 ---
-title: "Develop: Customer Aging Advanced Data Save"
+title: "Develop: Insert &amp; Delete Data Save"
 layout: custom
 keywords: [developer, example, walkthrough, SQL, SSMS, Data Portal, data connection, data save, insertions, deletions]
 description: In this example you will modify the simple data save using the Customer Aging Detail report and the Northwind Customers data source to add or delete a customer.